- What is sales coaching?

 Sales Practices Tools

-Many of the Enablement platforms we discuss on The Best Sales Tools come with practice capabilities.
+Many of the Enablement platforms we cover in our certified tech stack come with practice capabilities.

-The essential features of these tools are to identify something for the rep to record themselves doing, uploading it for review by the sales coaches, managers, or Enablement teams.
+The essential features of these tools are to identify something for the rep to record themselves doing, and upload it for review by the sales coaches, managers, or Enablement teams.

 None of these tools can perform a useful analysis and identify meaningful changes, co-creating an improvement plan, and validate in-the-field performance improvement.